Information for Parents

 What is the First Minister’s Reading Challenge?

-The First Minister’s Reading Challenge is a new programme for Primary 4 – 7 pupils in Scotland, providing opportunities and resources to help them develop a love of reading.
+The First Minister’s Reading Challenge is a programme for Primary 1 – 7 pupils in Scotland, providing opportunities and resources to help them develop a love of reading.

 There are a range of challenges to encourage children to go on their own reading journeys, explore different types of books and celebrate personal reading achievements.
 The Reading Challenge aims to support schools and communities to develop reading cultures and for these to be embedded and go on to benefit your children in the long-term.